Buddhist Meditation in the Theravada tradition

 The online meditation course has been hosted here since 1997.
-Our 90 day course provides a clear and practical introduction to tranquillity and insight practices from the Theravada tradition.
-The course is usually offered in January, May and September each year.
+Our 10 week course provides a clear and practical introduction to tranquillity and insight practices originating in the Theravada tradition of Buddhism but beneficial to all.
+Our newly revised course will begin in January.
+Please join us! (or give the Gift of Meditation to someone you feel would benefit).

 All of the documents on this site take their lead from the Pali Canon; the most authoritative record and guide to the historical Buddha's teachings.
-They are part of a living tradition that continues to flourish after two and a half millennia.
+They are part of a living spiritual tradition that continues to flourish after two and a half millennia.
+These documents provide contextual background for our meditation practice.

-We are an independent site promoting a balanced approach to the practice of Buddhist meditation as found in the Theravada tradition.
-We aim to offer resources to help nurture and sustain a fulfilling and effective meditation practice that is consistent with the Buddha's teachings
+We are an independent site promoting a balanced approach to the practice of meditation.
+We aim to offer resources to help nurture and sustain a fulfilling and effective meditation practice.

-In addition to presenting the core texts of early Buddhism we are developing an online library featuring some of the finest modern writing on Buddhism and meditation.
+In addition to presenting the core texts of early Buddhism we are developing an online library featuring some of the finest modern writing on meditation.

-Our newsletter contains details of our new courses and items of interest to those meditating in the Buddhist tradition.
+Our newsletter contains details of our new courses and items of interest to those meditating in the vipassana and samatha traditions.

 What is vipassana?